zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 If you don't see any output or get `command not found` you will need to install it on your system, verify that the [Heroku toolbelt](https://toolbelt.heroku.com/) is installed.

-Once you've verified that git works, first make sure you are in your Rails app directory by running `$ ls`:
+Once you've verified that Git works, first make sure you are in your Rails app directory by running `$ ls`:

 The output should look like this: